Tips for Communicating with your Teen or Young Adult Child

 We're bombarded with messages all day, yet many parents feel less connected to their teen or young adult child than ever.
 You might text your teen or young adult constantly, scroll through one another’s social media posts, but struggle to have real and meaningful conversations.

 Effective communication is "message sent; message received."
 Too often, family conversations become competing monologues – everyone talking past each other rather than truly connecting.
 Often, conversations are confrontational, with one person feeling defensive and not heard.
-The bottom line is that you want your child, no matter how old they are, to feel that you are a “safe” person for them to speak to. and that your door is always open to listen

 Tip ONE: Keep it Clean, Clear, and Concise

 Keep your communication clean, clear, and concise.
 Make simple statements, ask one question at a time, then actually wait for a response.
+Don't barrage your child with questions before they've had the opportunity to answer.
+Your child needs space to process and reply - especially if your kiddo has low processing speed, as so many of our children with executive functioning deficits do.

 Pay attention to your child's energy and tone.
 If they're upset and speaking quickly, don't respond in a slow, calm voice that might come across as dismissive.
 Match their pace to meet them where they are.